‘RHOC’ Star Emily Simpson Slams Tamra Judge For Being ‘Rude’ After Vicki Gunvalson’s Birthday

 “That was rude,” she said, adding that she felt like a “dumb**s” after showing up to the party in a fancy hat and plain dress.

-The only cast member who didn’t attend Gunvalson’s birthday party was Dodd, who has been on the outs with her since The Real Housewives of Orange County‘s 13th season, and looking back, she told producers she was “so glad” she opted out.
+The only cast member who didn’t attend Gunvalson’s birthday party was Dodd, who has been on the outs with her since The Real Housewives of Orange County‘s 13th season.
+Looking back, she told producers she was “so glad” she opted out of the event.

 “The three Tres Amigas all got dressed up and made everyone else look like idiots.
 That was absolutely rude,” Dodd explained as Simpson added that the ladies’ behavior was similar to “hazing.”